palsp/solana-escrow/README.md

-# HALFFIN SOLANA
+# SOLANA ESCROW

 A peer-to-peer real-world assets marketplace where strangers can trade without middlemen.
-This project is a re implementation of [halffin](https://github.com/palsp/halffin) but integrating with solana blockchain.
+This project is a re implementation of [halffin](https://github.com/palsp/halffin) on Solana blockchain.
 For learning purpose, We omit the implementation of chainlink oracle and replace it with mocks program call instead.

 ## Prerequisites